ArnavSinghal1218/Group-31-NLP/DOCUMENTATION.md

 4. Belz, A., Küppers, F., & Kernmayr, G. (2020).
 Deep learning for question answering in the biomedical domain.
 In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics (ACL) (pp. 7181-7190). https://aclanthology.org/P19-2008
 5. Bird, S., Klein, E., & Loper, E. (2009).
 Natural language processing with Python.
 O'Reilly Media, Inc.
 6. Lee, J., Yoon, S., Kim, H., Kim, S., Kim, D., So, C. H., & Kang, J. (2020).
 BioBERT: a pre-trained biomedical language representation model for biomedical text mining.
 Bioinformatics, 36(22), 5947-5950. https://doi.org/10.1093/bioinformatics/btaa293]
+7. You can find the official txtai GitHub repository and documentation here: https://github.com/neuml/txtai
+8. Sentence-BERT: Sentence Embeddings using Siamese Networks and Triplet Loss: This research paper by Nils Reimers and Ilia Shoshitaishvili is available on arXiv: https://arxiv.org/abs/1908.10084
+9. Transformers Library: The official Transformers library website can be found here: https://huggingface.co/docs/transformers/en/index
+10. DistilBERT: A distilled version of BERT for lightweight natural language processing: This research paper by Victor Sanh, Lysandre Devin, et al. is available on arXiv: https://arxiv.org/abs/1910.01108
+11. Streamlit: The official Streamlit website can be found here: https://streamlit.io/
+12. A formula for the effective calculation of relative similarity based on data mining: This research paper by Paul Jaccard can be found in: https://comparativeregionalorganizations.org/measurement (Volume 37, Issue 2: pp 247-256).